An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Ceuilles is distinguished by a number of regional variations.
 The many spelling variations of the name include Queuille, Queuilles, Queuile, Queuiles, Queille, Queilles, Queile, Queiles, Queuil, Queuils, Queil, Queils, Ceuil, Ceuils, Ceuile, Ceuiles, Ceuille, Ceuilles, de Queuille, la Queuille and many more.

-First found in Auvergne, where the family has held a family seat since early times.
+First found in Auvergne, a historic province in south central France where the family has held a family seat since early times.

 This web page shows only a small excerpt of our Ceuilles research.
 Another 233 words(17 lines of text) covering the years 1220, 1500, 1563, 1669, and 1758 are included under the topic Early Ceuilles History in all our PDF Extended History products.